top of page

 Yes.
 However, for maximum impact, we prioritize species with a high EDGE score, habitats in a biodiversity and/or EDGE or endemism hotspot, and high threat levels without adequate conservation measures.

-We generally award small, but repeatable "seed money" grants ranging from CHF/USD 3,000 - 10,000 per project and year.
+We generally award small, but potentially repeatable "seed money" grants ranging from CHF/USD 3,000 - 10,000 per project and year.
 Focusing on your key (urgent and/or critical) needs and submitting a respective budget total is more likely to be approved than submitting a vaguely defined maximum request.
 Applications for larger grants may occasionally be considered upon an invitation by the board.

 Yes.
 Our goal is conservation impact, hence a project may receive more than one grant over time.
 Outcome and reporting of the preceding grant activity will influence the decision.